alexandre-hallaine/Rainfall/level5/walkthrough.md

 In this output, 41414141, the hexadecimal representation of 'AAAA', is found at the fourth position.

-Using gdb we find that that the address of the `o` function is `0x080484a4` and we showed before that the address of the GOT table is `0x8049838`.
+Using gdb we find that that the address of the `o` function is `0x080484a4` and we showed before that the address of the GOT entry for `exit` is `0x8049838`.

 We can then craft our payload:
 ```
-address of the GOT table + address of o + %n format specifier pointing to the fourth argument
+address of the GOT entry for exit + address of o + %n format specifier pointing to the fourth argument

 "\x08\x04\x98\x38"[::-1] + "%134513824p" + "%4$n"
 ```

-Since we need to write `080484A4` into the value pointed to by the address of the GOT table, we write 134513828 (`080484A4` in decimal) characters (4 from the address of the GOT table and 134513824 from the width specifier of `%p`).
+Since we need to write `080484A4` into the value pointed to by the address of the GOT entry for `exit`, we write 134513828 (`080484A4` in decimal) characters (4 from the address of the GOT table and 134513824 from the width specifier of `%p`).
 Then, we use the `%n` format specifier to write the count of bytes written so far into the fourth argument, which corresponds to the GOT table address.

 Let's run our payload: